Green Light Auto Finance

 The following are review triggers that require the Issuer to review this TMD within 10 business days:

-• significant complaints, or significant numbers of complaints, indicating that the product did not meet the customer’s objectives, needs or financial situation;
+• Significant increase (as referenced by an increase that is beyond normal historical patterns) in number of complaints, indicating that the product did not meet the customer’s objectives, needs or financial situation;

-• significant numbers of hardship applications within 6 weeks of the loan being issued;
+• Significant increase (as referenced by an increase that is beyond normal historical patterns) in the number of hardship applications within 6 weeks of the loan being issued;

 When subsequent reviews must occur